kyrakraft/llm-kg-basic/README.md

 # llm-kg-basic
-Agent builds a knowledge graphs given unstructured data and answers human queries about knowledge graphs (both those it created and any others)
+Knowledge graph builder (for unstructured data) that answers human queries about knowledge graphs (both those it created and any others)